Being Fit to Drive: The Physical Challenges of Driving, Fatigue & IllnessUpdated Sept. 7, 2019

 Injuries, illnesses, tiredness, stress and various other factors can change a person’s mental and physical state dramatically from one day to the next.
 As a relatively fit and healthy driver, you must learn to monitor your mental, physical and emotional well-being to ensure you are always fit to get behind the wheel.
 It is impossible to be a truly safe and responsible driver without this self-awareness.

-The articles in this section covers everything a motorist must know about being fit to drive.
+The modules in this section cover everything a motorist must know about being fit to drive.
 We’ll discuss the mental and physical challenges posed by driving, followed by chronic illness, physical disabilities, temporary impairments, age, fatigue and various other factors that can impact your driving ability.